Three friends, one dog,

 New Franchisee Liaison

 Analiese didn’t grow up with dogs, but she’s always had a passion for animals.
 After adopting her first dog Rumo (a 1 year old heeler/border collie mix) in 2009, she had no doubt that a career in the animal field was her calling.
 Discovering Camp Run-A-Mutt in early 2012, it seemed like a perfect fit.
-She began as a dog handler at our 3rd location, in Kearny Mesa, San Diego.
+She began as a dog handler at our 4th location in San Diego, CA.

 The joy of being able to work with dogs every day, as well as developing a unique bond with their owners, was like nothing else.
 Her enthusiasm for CRAM propelled her into a management position by 2013, and then eventually to our headquarters team.